davidusb-geek/emhass/docs/develop.md

 #### Docker run Standalone with local files:

-**standalone** copies the local emhass files to compile and run in standalone mode.
+**standalone** copies the local emhass files (from your device) to compile and run in standalone mode.

 ```bash
 docker build -t emhass/docker --build-arg build_version=standalone .